 Getting Started

-SequelPG is a native macOS application for browsing and querying PostgreSQL databases.
+SequelPG is a native macOS application (requires macOS 14.4 Sonoma or later) for browsing and querying PostgreSQL databases.
 Download it from the download page or build from source.

 Once installed, launch the app and create a new connection to your PostgreSQL server.
-You can manage multiple connections from the sidebar.
+You can manage multiple connections from the start page.

 Connections

-To connect to a database, click the + button in the Connections sidebar.
+To connect to a database, click the + button on the start page.
 Fill in the following fields:

 | Field | Description |